27 May Common Issues Addressed in Adolescent Counseling

 What Distinguishes Adolescent Counseling From Adult Therapy?

-- Neurodevelopmental scaffolding for executive function development
+- Neurodevelopmental scaffolding that supports executive function growth (planning, impulse control, decision-making)

 Which Mental Health Conditions Does Teen Counseling Address?

-Condition | Evidence-Based Approach | Success Rate |
+| Condition | Evidence-Based Approach | Success Rate |

-Major Depressive Disorder | CBT with mood tracking apps | 68% remission (Journal of Affective Disorders, 2023) |
+| Major Depressive Disorder | CBT with mood tracking apps | 68% remission (Journal of Affective Disorders, 2023) |

-Generalized Anxiety | Exposure therapy via VR | 72% symptom reduction (Anxiety and Depression Association of America) |
+| Generalized Anxiety | Exposure therapy via VR | 72% symptom reduction . |

-Social Media Addiction | Digital detox protocols | 58% improvement (American Psychological Association) |
+| Social Media Addiction | Digital detox protocols | 58% improvement (American Psychological Association) |

 How Does Counseling for Teenagers Build Critical Life Skills?